dfelinto/blender-manual/manual/modeling/modifiers/generate/subdivision_surface.rst

           Side view of image on the left.

-Abrupt normal changes can produce ugly black gouges even though these flipped normals are not an issue for the shape itself.

-A quick way to fix this is to use Blender's :doc:`Recalculate Normals </modeling/meshes/editing/mesh/normals>` operation in Edit Mode.
+A quick way to fix this is to :doc:`Recalculate Normals </modeling/meshes/editing/mesh/normals>`.

-If you still have some ugly black gouges you will have to :doc:`manually flip the normals </modeling/meshes/editing/mesh/normals>`.
+If this does not work you may have to :doc:`manually flip the normals </modeling/meshes/editing/mesh/normals>`.